Prag8855/aab/content/guides/berlin-burgeramt-appointment.md

 **If there are no appointments**, try again every few minutes.
 Most new appointments appear during working hours.
 There are more appointments in the morning, between 8:00 and 11:00.[^0] Look for appointments everywhere in Berlin, not just near you.

+The Bürgeramt does not release all available appointments online.
+Some appointments are only for people who call 115.
+Other appointments are only given by Bürgeramt employees.[^1]

 ### Use my appointment finder

 To [register your address](/glossary/Anmeldung), use my [*Anmeldung* appointment finder](/tools/appointment-finder).